AdityaBahl/Student-Record-Maintenance-System-Web-App/README.md

 ## Algorithm

-A **student data maintenance system** may involve the following algorithms:
+A **student record maintenance system** may involve the following algorithms:

 1. **Data validation algorithms:** These algorithms, written in JavaScript, can be used to ensure that the data entered into the system is accurate and consistent before it is sent to the server.
 They can check for things like missing fields, incorrect data formats, and duplicate records.